Skip to main

 Approval Process

-All course proposals (new, change, drop) are processed via Curriculog, UK's curriculum management system.
+All course proposals (new, change, drop) are processed via Curriculum, UK's curriculum management system.
 The approval process is as follows:

 1. A course proposal is reviewed by the faculty of the proposer’s department.